Differential Privacy for Government Agencies -- Are We There Yet?: Understanding the privacy and accuracy achieved

-When discussing the concept of differential privacy with the general public it is also important to emphasize that guaranteeing differential privacy will not be enough to ensure that the data are protected.
+When discussing the concept of DP with the interested public it is also important to emphasize that applying DP will not be enough to ensure that the data are protected.
 The level of protection will obviously depend on the selected value of $\varepsilon$ but also on the selected mechanism to achieve differential privacy.

-A simplified example will again help to illustrate this point.
-Assume a database contains five categorical variables, two of them are binary and three of them have three categories.
-The agency decides to use the geometric mechanism \citep{Ghosh:2009}, which is also the workhorse in the current version of the TopDown mechanism to be used for the decennial Census 2020 (we ignore any hierarchical data structures or postprocessing steps for simplicity).
+Once again, a simplified example will help to illustrate this point.
+Assume a database contains five categorical variables: two of them are binary and three of them have three categories.
+The agency decides to use the geometric mechanism \citep{Ghosh:2009}, which is also the workhorse in the TopDown mechanism used for the 2020 Decennial Census (for the sake of simplicity we ignore any hierarchical data structures or postprocessing steps \citep{abowd2019TopDown}).
 The algorithm consists of three steps.
-In the first step, all variables are fully cross-classified resulting in a contingency table with up to $2^2\cdot3^3=108$ cells (structural zeros, that is, implausible value combinations can be dropped).
+In the first step, all variables are fully cross-classified, resulting in a contingency table with up to $2^2\cdot3^3=108$ cells (structural zeros, that is, implausible value combinations can be dropped).
 In the second step, random noise from a two-sided geometric distribution is added independently to each of the cells of the contingency tables.
-In the final step, the noisy table is turned back into microdata to be released (potentially using some postprocessing to deal with negative counts in the noisy table).
-The agency decides to set $\varepsilon=8.6$ as this is the value used in the only existing differentially private data release -- the OntheMap visulization tool of the U.S. Census Bureau.
-Assuming unbounded differential privacy, this implies that the probability that any particular cell remains unchanged, that is, that a value of zero is added to the true count, is $99.963\%$.
-Since noise is added independently to each cell, this implies that with a probability of more than $96.1\%$ the released data would match the original data in every single record (subject to random shuffling of the records).
-Thus, a potential attacker who recognizes a record based on some of the attribute values can be very confident that the remaining, potentially sensitive attributes will still contain the true values for this record.
+In the final step, the noisy table is turned back into privacy protected microdata to be released (potentially using some postprocessing to deal with negative counts in the noisy table).
+The agency decides to set $\varepsilon=8.6$, the value used in the U.S. Census Bureau's OnTheMap visualization tool.
+Assuming unbounded DP, this implies that the probability of any particular cell remaining unchanged, that is, of a value of zero being added to the true count, is $99.96\%$.
+Since noise is added to each cell independently, this implies that with a probability of more than $96.1\%$, the released data would match the original data in every single record (subject to random shuffling of the records).
+Thus, a potential attacker who recognized a record based on some of the attribute values could be very confident that the remaining, potentially sensitive attributes would still contain the true values for this record.
 This holds irrespective of how many records the database contains.